Quado2/graphql-rules/rules.md

 7. use object refereces instead of ID fields

 8. choose field names based on what makes sense and not on the implementation

+9. Use enums for fields which can only take a set of specific values